nexusformat/definitions/manual/source/rules.rst

 possibly together with detector data.
 Another use case is the logging of parameters, for example temperature, while a long running data collection is in progress.
 NeXus covers this case too.
 There is one simple rule for structuring such files:

 Just use the standard NeXus raw data file structure for such data.
-But replace the streamed or logged data element with an :ref:`NXlog` or :ref:`NXevent_data` structure of the same name.
+But replace the standard data object with an :ref:`NXlog` or :ref:`NXevent_data` structure of the same name.

 For example, consider your instrument is streaming detector images against a magnetic_field on the sample.
 In this case both